paulstephane/paulstephane.github.io/PDR-Preview.md

-**Listening tests – headphone use**
+# 2.3 Headphone use

-I tested the PowerDAC-R using two headphones: Grado GH2 and Beyerdynamic DT990 Pro.
+I tested the PowerDAC-R using several headphones: Grado GH2, Beyerdynamic DT990 Pro, and Etymotic ER4SR.
 I used the short RCA to mini-jack adapter that ECDesigns sent me to connect my headphones directly to the PowerDAC-R.

 The PowerDAC-R was able to drive both headphones effortlessly.
 The volume range provided sufficient gain to reach a high level.
 The sound was exceptionally clear, offering a window into the recordings.

-I also connected the PowerDAC-R (set at max. volume) to my Hagerman Audio Tuba headphone amplifier.
-The presentation was slightly more “relaxed” - this could be due to some treble roll-off on the Tuba amplifier.

-ECDesigns have since explained that differences in perceived sound quality between solid-state and tube amplifiers may be due to improved accuracy when driving speaker coils at “constant current” (tubes) rather than “constant voltage” (solid state).
-Interestingly, they are developing their own tube speaker amplifier to pair with the PowerDAC-R.

-**Listening tests – comparison with the DA96ETF**

-Using the UPL as a source, the PowerDAC-R outperforms the previous DA96ETF DAC.
-There are several reasons for this improved performance:

-The DA96ETF is dependent on the source’s quality (jitter level).
-While the UPL, in its latest incarnation, offers a low-jitter signal to the DAC, it is not perfect – no source is.
-The DA96ETF decodes the incoming Toslink signal using a standard chip (DIR9001) that outputs I2S – as a result, I2S spectrum cannot be prevented from spreading across the DAC circuit.
-The PowerDAC-R has a much lower output impedance (31 Ohm versus 370 Ohm), which improves drive capability.
-Some adjustments have been made to the PowerDAC’s “DAC” section, now combining Fractal logic with R2R for lower bits

 **Overall sound quality of the PowerDAC-R**